 PRE Senior Fellows

-PRE is proud to announce three incredible new PRE Senior Fellows for 2021–2022: Malkia Devich Cyril, Ben Francisco Maulbeck, and Makani Themba.
+PRE is proud to announce a new PRE Senior Fellow for 2023–2024, Gihan Perera, joining current PRE Senior Fellow Ben Francisco Maulbeck.

 Each of these brilliant, experienced leaders bring decades of wisdom and deep understanding about the intersections of racial and social justice movement work, along with a perspective of philanthropy informed by their respective positions — as movement leaders, as fundraising executive directors, as re-grantors, as advisors to foundations, and, utilizing many of those hats, as organizers of money and other resources.
 They are each phenomenal communicators who will share knowledge and insights through projects to expand the collective voice of PRE’s constituency.